dgroomes/javascript-playground/repl/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] Flesh out the history and technical limitation so Node.js REPLs with regard to ESM vs CommonJS.
+* [x] DONE (no need for dynamic imports; I don't care to consider CommonJS) Flesh out the history and technical limitation so Node.js REPLs with regard to ESM vs CommonJS.
 We are using a custom REPL here instead of the "preload" technique because of the ESM limitation.
-* [ ] What does it look like to use a REPL with TypeScript?
+* [ ] SKIP (Interesting, but I'll consider it out of scope.
+I intended this as a showcase of Node.js) What does it look like to use a REPL over TypeScript code?

 ## Reference